Witness for the Prosecution (play): Credits of London production

 The cast list, to preserve the surprise ending in the final scene, lists one character simply as "The Other Woman".
 Until that final scene audiences are meant to believe that "The Other Woman" refers to an appearance by Romaine in disguise.
 This is to hide the appearance of the "other" Other Woman in the closing moments.
-In 1995 Mystery Writers of America included the play In their list of The Top 100 Mystery Novels of All Time.
+In 1995 Mystery Writers of America included the play in their list of The Top 100 Mystery Novels of All Time.

 Broadway production

-The play opened in America at Henry Miller's Theatre, New York City on 16 December 1954.
+The play opened in the United States at Henry Miller's Theatre, New York City on 16 December 1954.
 It was produced by Gilbert Miller and Peter Saunders.
 Patricia Jessel was the only member of the cast to transfer from the London production.The Times reported on the success of the production in its issue of 23 December 1954 when they quoted a review in the New York Herald Tribune which said that the play should be, "A walloping success.
 The finish is done with such dedicated conviction, such patent plausibility, such respect for the medium as a thing of beauty that you are apt to find yourself gasping out loud."

 Jessel and Francis L. Sullivan both won Tony Awards for their roles, and Christie won an Edgar Award from the Mystery Writers of America for Best Mystery Play.
 The play ran for 645 performances, closing on 30 June 1956.